Created at:

 using NetBSD make, which has powerful features and I prefer over GNU

 make.
-My resulting Makefile
+My resulting Makefile is similar to

 the example below.
-I'm using a variable called RSTDOCS
+I'm using a variable called RSTDOCS to hold names of

-all reStructuredText that are not 00-all.rst
+all reStructuredText that are not 00-all.rst.
+CHECKS hold names of

 phony targets to be executed::